NakiNorton/overlook/README.md

-# Overlook!

-# About
+# Overlook Hotel

-Final Solo Project for Mod 2: Overlook is hotel management tool for hotel customers and staff to manage room bookings.
+Overlook is a hotel management tool for hotel customers and staff to manage room bookings.
+This was the final solo project in Mod 2 at Turing School of Software and Design.

-# Features
+## Features
 When logging in as a guest, the guest's name, bookings, and their total amount spent at the hotel are displayed.
 A guest can view all available rooms that meet their search criteria for date and room type, and make a new reservation.

 When logging in as a manager, the total amount of rooms available, total revenue for today's date, and percentage of occupied rooms for today will be displayed.
 A manager can search for a guest by name and view all of the guests bookings.

-# Set-Up
+## Set-Up
 To install this app, clone the repository and enter the following into the terminal:
 - `npm install` to start the server run
 - `npm start` and navigate to http://localhost:8080/ in your browser.